mbkuhn/amr-wind-tutorial/01_compiling.md

 If you're trying to quickly set up AMR-Wind, the [Snapshot Developer Workflow Example](https://sandialabs.github.io/spack-manager/user_profiles/developers/snapshot_workflow.html) is a quick way to cover the basics.
 I'll present a streamlined process here, but if things break, check out the official docs.

 First, download Spack-Manager.
 I recommend setting it up somewhere where you have lots of storage (e.g., on Eagle, a `/projects/` directory instead of `/home/`), because it's easy to run out of space quickly.
-I'll be demoing this install on the DelftBlue supercomputer.
+Spack-Manager also makes it much easier to install AMR-Wind on your own machine, if you are interested in running small cases locally.
+If you use a Mac, the compiler option "apple-clang" is recommended, instead of "gcc" as is used in this walkthrough.

 ```
 export SPACKMANDIR=<fill in the directory>